 2. St George’s Chapel:

-Closes at 4pm.
-The Chapel has all the usual sensory hazards associated with religious buildings, stained glass; organ music; incense; echoes; small and sometimes crowded spaces and aisles (see below).
+The Chapel has all the usual sensory hazards associated with religious buildings, stained glass; organ music; incense; echoes; noisy heaters; flickering lights; small, sometimes crowded spaces, and aisles.

 3. The Changing the Guard ceremony:

 The ceremony takes place at 11:00 on alternate days.
 During May, June and July it is daily.
 It never takes place on a Sunday.
 The ceremony lasts approximately 30 minutes and is accompanied by a military band.

 Throughout the day the Guards on sentry duty change and smaller groups of Guards march within the Castle precincts.
 The Guards do not march around people; they expect the public to move out of their way and will shout ‘Make way for The Queen’s Guard’.
 If you hear this, you should move out of their way immediately.

 Go through the gateway marked NORTH TERRACE and follow the route shown below: